DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 What Causes DNS Error?

 DNS stands for Domain Name System.
-It is a service that allows your computer to find the IP address of websites you visit.
-DNS errors can occur when you do not have the right DNS settings on your router or computer.
+It is a service that lets your computer find the IP address of websites you visit.
+DNS errors can occur when you do not have the right settings on your router or computer.